RickCarlino/KoalaCards/README.md

   <img src="./logo.png" alt="The KoalaSRS Logo (for now)"/>
 </p>

 Hey there!
 Welcome to KoalaSRS, a fun and friendly Korean-only [spaced repetition system](https://en.wikipedia.org/wiki/Spaced_repetition) that's all about listening and speaking skills.
-We teach vocabulary using fully-formed sentences, not just boring word/definition pairs.
+Koala teaches vocabulary using fully-formed sentences, rather than boring word/definition pairs.
 KoalaSRS captures your voice input using speech-to-text and uses the super-smart GPT-4 for human-like test assessments and corrections.
+This has two advantages over traditional spaced repetition systems:

+1. There is no self-grading of quizzes.
+Results are recorded objectively.
+2. Your quizzes will not be marked incorrect for small variations in word choice.
+"Close enough" answers that match the meaning of the target sentence will always be accepted.

-That means that the app is clever enough to mark your answers as "close enough" and can even give you optional feedback about _why_ you were wrong. 🧠
+The app also gives feedback about _why_ you were wrong. 🧠

 ## Demo